semola2006/RepData_PeerAssessment1/PA1_template.md

 ## 1 10766.19 10766.19
 ```

 We see that values with imputing filligs for NAs differ from first part of the assignment.
-However, the difference in total mean and median is not substantial.
+However, the mean is the same valkue and the difference in median is not substantial.

 ### Are there differences in activity patterns between weekdays and weekends?
 we first need to add one column specifying the factor weekend or weekday.